sumtxt/regionalstatistik/README.md

-# Regionalstatistik: The Missing Guide to Germany's Regional Data
+# A Guide to Germany's Regional Data

 Table of Contents